ftl-mv-translation/arsenal-plus/README.md

 In case where the string extraction criteria is incomplete to cover your XMLs, the unhandled changes are shown in the report.txt (shown as "Diff report" tasks).
-In that case, adjust `mvloc.config.jsonc` appropriately, follow the "Updating the English strings" workflow to update en.po files, and repeat this workflow again.
+In that case, adjust `mvloc.config.jsonc` appropriately, follow the "Updating the Russian strings" workflow to update ru.po files, and repeat this workflow again.

 > #### Bootstrapping only a subset of XML files
 >